symfony/symfony-docs/templating/embedding_controllers.rst

 Whenever you find that you need a variable or a piece of information that you don't have access to in a template, consider rendering a controller.
-Controllers are fast to execute and promote good code organization and reuse.
-Of course, like all controllers, they should ideally be "skinny", meaning that as much code as possible lives in reusable :doc:`services </service_container>`.
+Make sure that embedded controllers are fast to execute to not hurt performance and that they follow Symfony's :doc:`best practices for controllers </best_practices/controllers>`.